svennam92/istio101/workshop/exercise-5/README.md

 To use this IBM provided DNS for the Guestbook app, you must set the Kubernetes Ingress application load balancer (ALB) to route traffic to the Istio Ingress Gateway.

-1. Let's first check the IBM Ingress subdomain information.
+1. Switch to the IBM account where your cluster resides by logging in again.

     ```shell
+    ibmcloud login
+    ```

+2. Choose the IBM account.

+3. Let's first check the IBM Ingress subdomain information.

+    ```shell
     ibmcloud cs cluster-get <cluster_name>
     ```
     Output:
     ```shell
-    Ingress subdomain:	mycluster.us-east.containers.mybluemix.net
+    Ingress subdomain:	myclusterXXXXXXX.us-south.containers.mybluemix.net
     ```

-2. Prepend `guestbook.` to the subdomain that you retrieved in the previous step.
-This new url will serve as `host` in the `guestbook-frontdoor.yaml` file, which you can find and edit in the `istio101/workshop/plans` directory.
+4. Use the web file editor to modify the  `istio101/workshop/plans` directory.

+5. Change the `host` field to `guestbook.<Ingress Subdomain>`

     The file should now look something like this: